Julie & Julia: Reception

-The film received positive reviews from critics, and Streep's performance was highly acclaimed by critics.
-Rotten Tomatoes gave the film a score of 78% based on 227 reviews, with an average score of 6.7/10 with a "Certified Fresh" rating, and the site's critical consensus states: "Boosted by Meryl Streep's charismatic performance as Julia Child, Julie & Julia is a light, but fairly entertaining culinary comedy."
-Metacritic, which assigns a rating out of 100 top reviews from mainstream critics, gave it an average score of 66% based on 34 reviews, indicating "generally favorable reviews".
+Julie & Julia received positive reviews, especially for Streep's performance.
+Rotten Tomatoes gave the film a score of 77% based on 221 reviews, with an average score of 6.7/10; the site's critical consensus states: "Boosted by Meryl Streep's charismatic performance as Julia Child, Julie & Julia is a light, but fairly entertaining culinary comedy."
+Metacritic, which assigns a rating out of 100 top reviews from mainstream critics, gave it an average score of 66% based on 34 reviews.

-Los Angeles Times critic Kenneth Turan commented: "[Julie & Julia] does it right.
+Los Angeles Times critic Kenneth Turan commented: "[Julie & Julia do] it right.
 A consummate entertainment that echoes the rhythms and attitudes of classic Hollywood, it's a satisfying throwback to those old-fashioned movie fantasies where impossible dreams do come true.
 And, in this case, it really happened.
 Twice."The A.V.
 Club gave the film a C, explaining, "Julie & Julia is two movies in one.
 That's one more movie than it needs to be."
 Entertainment Weekly gave it a B+.
 The review by Slate was also positive.

 Streep has been widely praised for her performance as Child.
 Movie critic A. O. Scott of The New York Times affirmed: "By now [Streep] has exhausted every superlative that exists and to suggest that she has outdone herself is only to say that she's done it again.
 Her performance goes beyond physical imitation, though she has the rounded shoulders and the fluting voice down perfectly."
 Reviewer Peter Travers wrote in Rolling Stone that "Streep—at her brilliant, beguiling best—is the spice that does the trick for the yummy Julie & Julia."
-Similarly, Stephanie Zacharek of Salon concluded that "Streep isn't playing Julia Child here, but something both more elusive and more truthful—she's playing our idea of Julia Child."
+Similarly, Stephanie Zacharek of Salon concluded that "Streep isn't playing Julia Child here, but something both more elusive and more truthful— she's playing our idea of Julia Child."